FAQ 2 - Materials

 Can I use ArtResin over organic material and natural objects?

-- Yes, ArtResin can be used over organic material such as butterfly wings, rocks and leaves.
-The resin will seal it in, protecting it from the air and preserving its natural wet, brilliant color.
-It is advisable to chose items that are fairly flat so the resin is sure to cover them completely.
+- Yes, ArtResin epoxy resin can be used over organic material such as butterfly wings, rocks and leaves.
+The resin will seal it in, protecting it from the air and preserving its natural brilliant color.
+Be aware that resin can make some items look as they would when wet - test first so you know exactly what to expect.
+Make sure natural items are thoroughly dried or they may rot under the resin.
+Some natural objects can off-gas trapped air into the resin in the form of bubbles - you may want to seal first as a precaution.
+Choose items that are fairly flat so the resin is sure to cover them completely, or you may need to pour multiple coats to cover areas of high relief.
 Use caution when pouring and spreading over delicate areas of your artwork and be aware that the resin is thick and can be heavy if a large amount is used.
 Because of this, you may wish to apply the resin in thin coats.

 Can I use ArtResin over gold leaf?

-- Yes, ArtResin can be used over gold leaf.
+- Yes, ArtResin epoxy resin can be used over gold leaf.

 Can I use ArtResin over textured artwork?

 - Yes.
 Depending on how high the texture is, you may need to apply multiple coats if you want a perfectly flat resin surface on top.
-To apply multiple layers of resin, allow the first coat to form a solid surface (usually takes 6-8 hours), then pour a second coat overtop to cover any areas that are sticking up.
-Repeat as often as necessary.
+To apply multiple layers of resin, allow the first coat to thicken to a gel-like state (usually takes 3-5 hours), then pour a second coat overtop to cover any areas that are sticking up.
+Repeat as often as necessary, torching after each pour.

 Can I use ArtResin on fabric?